Planning is progressing for the Thompsons Road and Berwick-Cranbourne Road Intersection Upgrade in Clyde North.

 - improve public transport infrastructure at the intersection

 - improve walking and cycling infrastructure at the intersection.

-This will give us a complete picture of the area, allow us to understand environmental and social impacts, develop design options and confirm scope and costs of different options.
+Development work has included traffic modelling, social studies and environmental investigations.
+This helped us to understand environmental and social impacts, develop design options, and confirm scope and costs of different options.

 Community and business feedback

 From 6 to 26 March 2023, we asked for community and local business feedback via Engage Victoria to help inform planning and shape development of design options for the upgrade.
 Thank you to everyone who took the time to provide feedback.
 More than 1,800 community and business surveys were completed, and over 90 pieces of feedback were provided on our interactive map.

 Feedback has helped us understand how people currently use the intersection as well as views on safety, traffic flow and what we should consider in our planning.
 We also heard how local businesses operate and use the intersection.